 A few months before his lease was due to expire, Sorrentino gave up management of the Grand Theatre (which ultimately closed in 1960 and became Webster’s store) and set his sights on Trail.

 At last, we get to the Rio Theatre, built at the corner of Second Avenue and Clark Street (Block 16, Lots 1 and 2) by the Trail Theatre Company, incorporated in February 1941.
-The concrete building went to tender the following month.
-I don’t know who the contractor was and I’m not sure if Sorrentino had other investors or put up all the money himself, but it cost $45,000 (about $833,000 today).
+The reinforced concrete building went to tender the following month.
+I don’t know who the architect or contractor was and I’m not sure if Sorrentino had other investors or put up all the money himself, but it cost $45,000 (about $833,000 today).

 One day while the theatre was under construction, a sandstorm began to blow, common in those days when Trail’s hills were bare.
 Workmen at the Rio urged passersby to shelter inside.
 “Soon the lobby was overflowing,” Beryl Davis recalled in Trail of Memories.
 While the storm plastered people with “caked-on mud to be scrubbed off,” she felt the inconvenience was worth it, “as we got a sneak preview of the Rio and a private tour by the kindly workmen.”

 The theatre was Trail’s third, in addition to the Strand and Rialto (renamed the Odeon in 1945 and the Royal in 1977).
 With 440 seats, the Rio was smaller than its competitors.
 Unlike the other theatres, it did not belong to a circuit and was independently-run.
 East Trail was then a growing suburb with many businesses and Sorrentino was gambling that there was enough business for a theatre on that side of the river.

 The Rio opened on Sept.
-1, 1941 with a screening of Northwest Mounted Police, starring Gary Cooper and Madeleine Carroll.
+1, 1941 with a screening of North West Mounted Police, starring Gary Cooper and Madeleine Carroll.

 The theatre’s decorating rated a mention in Canadian Paint and Varnish Magazine: